lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 ### OpenMP

-The illustration below shows the default binding of a pure OpenMP-job on a single node with 16 cpus on which 16 threads are allocated.
+The illustration below shows the default binding of a pure OpenMP-job on a single node with 16 CPUs on which 16 threads are allocated.

 ```Bash